 TriEmbed has a moderated GNU Mailman email list that is currently the main mechanism for discussion and timely exchange of information.
 There are approximately 300 subscribers to the list.
 If you’d like to be subscribed, visit the link below or just send a message to firstname.lastname@example.org and to unsubscribe just follow the instructions at the bottom of any list message.

 By “moderated” we mean subscription requests, message posting requests by non-subscribers, and attempts to post messages greater than the size limit (currently 250kB) are held for moderation, which is currently handled in less than a day in most cases.
-After the first six years of operation the list has been free of SPAM while also remaining totally open to candid discussion by subscribers.
+Since creation in 2013 the list has been free of SPAM while also remaining totally open to candid discussion by subscribers.

 The list info page can be used to subscribe and change your subscription settings.
 Linked from that page is the public list archive allowing all past messages to be browsed by date, subject, or author.
 The archive is also searchable thanks to the search page at mail-archive.com.

 Subscribers by default get a copy of each email msg sent to the list.
 This can be switched to a daily digest format, email can be switched off/on, only one of multiple email addresses corresponding to the same individual can receive list mail, etc. Just visit the list info page and log in to adjust settings.
 Monthly reminders are disabled: visit this page for instructions for a forgotten password.
 Nontrivial passwords are important to subscriber’s reputations.